 NURS 147.
-Adult Health I 6 Credits (4+6P)
+Adult Health I

 This course focuses on application of the nursing process and theoretical concepts of care for adults with commonly occurring health problems.
 Selected clinical learning experiences in the simulation lab, acute care, and community settings will allow the student to continue development of: prioritization skills, proficiency in performance of nursing skills, collaborative skills with clients, families, peers and health care team members, care planning skills related to patient actual, psychosocial, and potential problems in the delivery of total nursing care to meet needs of one adult client.
 Students must be concurrently enrolled in both the lecture and lab sections of the course.
 Only students who have been admitted to the nursing program may enroll in this course.
 Restricted to: NUR majors.
 Restricted to Community Colleges campuses only.
+Prerequisite(s): Admission into the Nursing Program.